-On June 18, 2019, Facebook and its 27 partner companies announced their plan to launch Libra, a digital currency called they intend to become a standard digital currency in the world.
-The giant social media platform also said that they intend to launch Libra by the first half of the year 2020.
+On June 18, 2019, Facebook and its 27 partner companies announced their plan to launch Libra, a digital currency.
+The giant social media platform also said that they intend to launch Libra sometime in 2020.

 Libra is a cryptocurrency or a digital currency developed by Facebook intended to make online financial services cheaper and faster.
 It is especially beneficial to people who don’t own bank accounts or have little or no access to banking.